Prometheus monitoring example

 Prometheus collects these metrics by scraping HTTP endpoints that expose metrics, known as a pull model.
 Prometheus exporters built by the community can natively expose those endpoints or via the monitored component.
 In addition to supporting a wide range of programming languages, Prometheus also provides client libraries that can be used to instrument your code.

 Prometheus can also scrape metrics from OpenMetrics.
-HTTP metrics are exposed via text-based formats (more widely used) or more robust and efficient protocol buffer formats.
-This format has the advantage of being human-readable, so you can open it in a browser or retrieve exposed metrics using a tool like curl.
+HTTP metrics are exposed via text-based formats (which are more widely used) or more robust and efficient protocol buffer formats.
+This format is human-readable, so you can open it in a browser or retrieve exposed metrics using a tool like curl.

 Related: Before you proceed, you may find the following posts helpful: